tridevVerma/Hospital-API/README.md

 * ### Data that needs to be sent with a route :
   - /doctors/register → username and password (POST with Form-Body)
   - /doctors/login → username and password (POST with Form-Body)
-  - /patients/register → JWT Token (Header Authentication), name, age, phone
+  - /patients/register → JWT Token (Header Authentication), name, age, phone (POST with Form-Body)
-  - /patients/:id/create_report → JWT Token (Header Authentication), patient id (in params), status ["Negative", "Travelled-Quarantine", "Symptoms-Quarantine", "Positive-Admit"] (Form-Body)
+  - /patients/:id/create_report → JWT Token (Header Authentication), patient id (in params), status ["Negative", "Travelled-Quarantine", "Symptoms-Quarantine", "Positive-Admit"] (POST with Form-Body)
-  - /patients/:id/all_reports → JWT Token (Header Authentication), patient id (in params)
+  - /patients/:id/all_reports → JWT Token (Header Authentication), patient id (in params) (GET request)
-  - /reports/:status → JWT Token (Header Authentication), status (in params)
+  - /reports/:status → JWT Token (Header Authentication), status (in params) (GET request)

 ## Built With
 Technology Stack to build this Application